MennaMaged/spritecloud/README.md

 - Install JDK 1.8 and Setup JAVA_HOME
 - Install MAVEN and Setup M2_HOME
 - Create new project by cloning this repo
-- Run as Maven Cleann Install to install all dependencies
+- Run as Maven Clean Install to install all dependencies
 - Right click >> Maven >> Update Project.. >> check force update
 - Run as Maven Testto execute all TCs